rarchk/parityCI/README.md

 Latest Build is available at [https://s3.amazonaws.com/my-parity-client/target/release/parity](https://s3.amazonaws.com/my-parity-client/target/release/parity)
 ## Limitations
-- I tried with micro aws installation, and compilation requirements were not met.
-It was failing.
-So needed a big machine with at least 2gb ram with 2 core systems.
+- For build purposes, Host requieres to have greater than 1GB RAM.
+The build process failed with aws micro-instance which has only 1 GB of RAM.
 - LXD's privileges have been marked as true, because docker requires all capabilities
-- Currently you cannot input the appropriate versions, as I didn't had enough time.
-- I faced the problems in autmating rust script, and my first go at aws failed as there was not enough memory
-- I have not updated the files to a public storage
+- There is security problem in `aws_upload.sh` as I have no other efficient way to specify aws credentials for working piece of code.
+    - May be in this case, we could use hosted service for storing secrets.
+    - Fun thing was that when I commited the keys to github, I saw mail by aws reporting me of that commit.
+Just goes to say that they are watching.
+- Rust installation script shows `yes/no` promts, that needed to be handled via `expect` linux tool.

 # Edits
-1. Improved README
+1. more documented README
-2. Added S3 storage
+2. Added S3 storage for latest builds.